NHSDigital/az-backup/docs/index.md

 ## Introduction

-This repository is a blueprint accelerator solution that supports teams in implementing immutable backups in Azure.
+This repository contains a terraform module that supports teams in implementing immutable backups in Azure.

-It's aim is to give developers tooling and templates that can be used to create, configure and manage immutable backups using Azure Backup Vault in a proven way that's consistent across the organisation.
+It's aim is to give developers a consistent way of creating, configuring and monitoring immutable backups using Azure Backup Vault.

 ## Technology Stack